Melon heads: Michigan

-Legend in Ohio
+Ohio

-The melon head stories of Ohio are primarily associated with the Cleveland suburb of Kirtland.
+The melon head stories of Ohio are primarily associated with the Cleveland suburb of Kirtland in Lake County.
 According to local lore, the melon heads were originally orphans under the watch of a mysterious figure known as Dr. Crow (sometimes spelled Crowe, Krohe or Kroh or known as Dr. Melonhead).
 Crow is said to have performed unusual experiments on the children, who developed large, hairless heads and malformed bodies.
 Some accounts claim that the children were already suffering from hydrocephalus and that Crow injected even more fluid into their brains.

 Eventually, the legend continues, the children killed Crow, burned the orphanage, and retreated to the surrounding forests and supposedly feed on babies.
-Legend holds that the melon heads may be sighted along Wisner Road in Kirtland, and Chardon Township.
+Legend holds that the melon heads may be sighted along Wisner Road in Kirtland and adjacent Chardon Township in Geauga County.
 The melon head legend has been popularized on the Internet, particularly on the websites Creepy Cleveland and DeadOhio, where users offer their own versions of the story.
 A movie, Legend of the Melonheads, released in 2010, is based on the Ohio legend and various other legends in the Kirtland area.
 In the 2018 horror anthology movie The Field Guide to Evil, featuring eight stories from cultures around the world, the contribution from the USA is a rendition of the Melonheads where a man's son is taken into the woods and turned into a Melonhead.
+The 2024 release The Melon Heads: House of Crow is based on the legend.

+Research shows that Dr. Crow likely didn't exist.